 Your professional skatepark designer should be made aware that scooters and BMX riders will be invited to share the park.
+It’s a safe assumption today, but it doesn’t hurt to bring it up.
 The designer will accommodate those users by reducing blind spots and areas that are only accessible to one type of user.
-(Pool-block coping, for example, is a point of contention between skaters and BMX riders as BMX pegs can chip the material and render it unusable to skaters.)
+Materials and design characteristics can then be grouped accordingly among the skatepark’s features.

 Skatepark Advocacy for BMX Riders